A simple analytical model of magnetic jets: The jet structure

 see, e.g., equation (22) of \citet{Tchekhovskoy09}, where the ideal MHD is assumed.
-In this case, conversion of the Poynting flux to the bulk acceleration causes differential redistribution of poloidal field lines.
+In this case, the conversion of the Poynting flux to the bulk acceleration causes a differential redistribution of poloidal field lines.
 As a result, both poloidal and toroidal components of the magnetic field are not uniform along the jet radius.
-Their radial dependencies based on the numerical simulations of \citet{Tchekhovskoy09} can be approximated as, cf.\ equations (17--20) of \citet{ZSPT15},
+Their radial dependencies obtained in the numerical simulations of \citet{Tchekhovskoy09} can be approximated as, cf.\ equations (17--20) of \citet{ZSPT15},

 where $B'_{\rm p}(z)=\langle {B'_{\rm p}(r')}\rangle\equiv \Phi_B/(\upi r^2)$, and ${B'_\phi}(z)=\langle [B'_\phi(r')]^2\rangle^{1/2}$ (as noted above).
 This implies, using equations (\ref{bernoulli}--\ref{Bphi}) and (\ref{bp_phi}--\ref{radial}),